 In media, AI is often seen through two hyperboles.
 In imagined utopias, AI will cure cancer and save us from the climate disaster.
 In dystopias, AI is depicted as a superpower—usurping control and forcing humanity into underlings in a new-found society, destroying all that is humane.
 Our collective stories exemplify these stereotypes: in Spike Jonze’s movie Her, the protagonist finds an idealistic love with an AI agent (although, this love is short-lived); and in the movie I, Robot (based on science-fiction writer Isaac Asimov’s famous stories), dumb automatons do not appreciate the value of human life.

 Finding the dialogue between these two hyperbolic futures is at the crux of the story we hope visitors of our experience will explore.
 The AI present in our work will follow after past stars of the opera such as Salome and Carmen.
-Laila — an AI which will build upon the data left behind by its new visitors — will reflect the nature of humanity by building itself on traces of it.
+Laila — a sphere of experience which employs AI to build upon the data left behind by its new visitors — will reflect the nature of humanity by building itself on traces of it.
 The experience will allow visitors to interact with AI in a tangible and understandable way.

 How We See AI — and How AI Sees Us

 Part of exploring how we see AI is showing how AI sees us.
 AI has a limited view of the world, and bases its decisions on a restricted number of variables — variables which don’t always represent the complex nature of human societies.
 Data points are also always limited, and can be influenced by their environment in unexpected ways .When building itself on biased data, AI can reflect the worst qualities of us.
 For example, an algorithm used by the US justice system to estimate recidivism rate was shown to have racial bias.